grapeot/blog/content/deep-research-en.md

 Title: From Data Mining to Cognitive Alchemy: A Full Simulated Car-Buying Workflow Using OpenAI Deep Research
 Date: 2025-02-17 14:00
 Category: Computing
-Tags: AI, Deep Research, Agentic AI, English
+Tags: English, AI, Agentic AI
 Slug: deep-research-car-buying-en

 Recently, I ran a simulated car-buying scenario to test OpenAI's Deep Research.
 The setup was that in my younger days, I focused mostly on performance cars, but as I got older and more family-oriented, I realized there was a whole other category of vehicles that emphasize NVH (Noise, Vibration, and Harshness).
 I knew almost nothing about this space, so I wanted Deep Research to help me walk through a complete simulation of buying a car, from early-stage research to mid-stage selection to final negotiations, just to see how useful Deep Research could be in everyday life.